That was the subject line of an email that just popped into my inbox from a company called Zoosk.*

 As a copywriter (with experience writing subject lines), I commend them.
 Questions are always a smart tactic and touching upon consumers’ pain points usually results in high open rates.

 This is something I’ve been struggling with recently.
 I, myself, have no need (or interest) in letting someone new into my life, but the world around me seems to think it’s necessary.
 Every single day, I’m bombarded by messaging that suggests my life is incomplete unless I’m in a relationship.

 Even my friends play into this messaging.
 Constantly demanding that I try out dating apps or drunkenly informing me that I am doing something wrong by not actively pursuing the D.

-I have tried out some apps, but it was real hard to stay interested in anything that resulted in a twentysomething boy asking me if my parents had named me because of Helen Keller.
+I have tried out some apps, but it was really hard to stay interested in anything that resulted in a twentysomething boy asking me if my parents had named me because of Helen Keller.

 I’d like to also point out that I derive no greater pleasure from anything other than escaping to a quiet corner in a café to read or write by myself.

-So here’s my open letter to the world around me: let’s reclaim the word “spinster!”
+So here’s my open letter to the world around me: let’s reclaim the word “Spinster!”
 I’m ready to own the fact that I’m a crazy cat lady at the age of 26.
 (Sorry, mom).